Cypdot/Student-Database-management-/README.md

 ### Objectives
 - Create a database schema
-- Insert, Update, and delect data
+- Insert, and Update data
 - Query data using basic SQL commands
 ---